denkspuren/BitboardC4/BitboardDesign.md

 ## A Binary Board Encoding for "Four in a Row"

 In Java and in many other programming languages, a so-called long integer is composed of eight bytes.
-Eight bytes are eight 64 bits (1 byte = 8 bits).
+Eight bytes are 64 bits (1 byte = 8 bits).
 If presented as a series of ones and zeros, the most significant bit (MSB) is on the left hand side, the least significant bit (LSB) is on the right hand side.
 That's why we number the bits in the way shown below from right to left.
 Remember, programmers start counting with zero ;-)